MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMTSStepConditionIfStatement.md

 # Get-CMTSStepConditionIfStatement

 ## SYNOPSIS
-Gets a t s step condition if statement
+Gets a TS step condition if statement

 ## SYNTAX